JaRafCaPer/ecommerceApp/README.md

 ## Application Overview

-The ecommerceApp mobile application aims to provide users with a seamless online shopping experience, offering a wide range of products to explore and purchase.
+The e-commerce app mobile application aims to provide users with a seamless online shopping experience, offering a wide range of products in pastry, and desserts, to explore and purchase.

 ## Application Architecture